 “With wit and humility, Annie and Rod captivated our audience right from the first song, all the way to the standing ovation and encore.” – Elaine Mahon, Sandhill Stage, Gainesville, FL

-Over the years, Annie and Rod have done it all; from rock to musical theater and while they continue to draw from a wide range of genres and influences, what comes out is a hybrid sound all their own.
-Genuine and playful; effortless and endearing; this duo has been enchanting audiences in quality music venues, house concerts, coffeehouses and festivals throughout their home state of Michigan and beyond.
+As with many singer/songwriters whose instrumentation is primarily acoustic the word “folk” covers a broad sonic range of genres and influences – what comes out is a hybrid sound all their own.
+Genuine and playful; effortless and endearing; this duo has been delighting audiences in quality music venues, house concerts, coffeehouses, and festivals throughout their home state of Michigan and beyond.

 “When I look around the room at an Annie and Rod Capps performance, I see a lot of smiling faces with eyes riveted to the stage…there is a magic that energizes an audience.
 I can’t wait to bring them back to our concert series!” – Tim Piazza, Concerts at the Cabin, Evansville, Indiana

 Since 2006, Jason Dennie, has played an essential role in the Annie & Rod Capps band.
 It’s no surprise he’s one Michigan’s most sought after award-winning instrumentalists and their sound consistently benefits from his decades of experience across genres.
 A true collaborator, Jason has been deeply involved with the arrangements, contributing his wildly creative mandolin and instinctive harmony.
 With Jason, the Capps’ songs and shows are always kicked up a notch.
 In addition, to his skills on mandolin, Jason is a phenomenal finger-style guitarist and a wonderful singer/songwriter. (http://jasondennie.com)